axieinfinity/ronin-documentation/docs/validators/setup/overview.md

 ---
-description: Hardware recommendations and methods of installation.
+description: Hardware recommendations and methods of installation for validator nodes.
-title: Overview
+title: Validator node
 tags:
 - decoupling
 ---